bumble-tech/appyx/documentation/navigation/apps/structure.md

 A summary of Appyx's approach to structuring applications:

 - Compose your app out of `Nodes` with their own lifecycles and state
-- Navigation is local, composed of individual pieces of `NavModels`
+- Navigation is local, composed of individual pieces of `AppyxComponents`
 - Navigation is stateful
 - Navigation is unit-testable
-- You're free to implement your own navigable components by utilising `NavModels`
+- You're free to implement your own navigable components by utilising `AppyxComponents`
 - Avoid global navigation concerns, like shared modules needing to know about the application, or the application needing to know about all its possible modules